Goodman-lab/TwoBondChem/README.md

 save_model.py: executing this script to train models using reactions from a single dataset and return the trained models in .sav files

 save_model2.py: executing this script to train models using reactions from multiple datasets and return the trained models in .sav files

 evaluation.py: This script takes the .csv output from the above script to calculate performance metrics by comparing the predictions with the actual labels.

+All the scripts under the model_evaluation/ should be moved from TwoBondChem/model_evaluation/ to TwoBondChem/ before execution.
+The following files under TwoBondChem/ provide an example of the training and evaluation procedure:

+random_sample_test_EXAMPLE.py: training and testing for 2-bond+ models trained from the [3+2] cycloaddition dataset.
+The code is taken from ‘random_sample_test.py’ under model_evaluation/ folder.
+This script can be executed as it is from the TwoBondChem/ folder

+cyclo_2b+/ contains output files from executing the ‘random_sample_test_EXAMPLE.py’ script

+evaluate_EXAMPLE.ipynb: evaluation of the predictions using the ‘evaluation.py’ under model_evaluation/ folder